AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/add-a-widget.md

 ## Saved by me widget {#bookmark-widget}

 The **Saved by me** widget displays courses, Learning Paths, certifications, and job aids that a learner has bookmarked for later.
-It gives learners a single place to find content they have marked as saved, without needing to search the catalog again.
+It gives learners a single place to find content they have marked as saved without needing to search the catalog again.

 As an administrator, you can add the **Saved by me** widget to a page to give learners quick access to their bookmarked content.
 Learners can use the widget to revisit courses they saved while browsing, without repeating their original search or navigation.